rmpt/data-server/README.md

 There's no nested querying.
 For now, the query params are applied to the fields of each existing json objects.
 So if you have a `posts` object with a property `title`, you can query it with `/posts?title=Hi%2C+my+name+is`.
 But if you have a `posts` object with an `author` object field, you can't query inside it.

 You don't need to define any `endpoints`, just work in the root it that fits your needs.

+## let's run it

+If you want to have it running, use my docker image at: https://hub.docker.com/r/rmpt/rest-server

+docker run
+   -e "endpoints=posts,comments"
+   -p 8080:8080 rmpt/rest-server